Deciding to finance a residential rental property may be stressful for first-time private lenders or investors.

 Remember to keep in mind that no one wants to live in an unsafe environment, and choosing a safe neighborhood can make all the difference in your efforts to find a tenant.

 The bottom line…If you’re interested in getting started in the real estate investment game, talk to experienced real estate investors, and visit the area several times.
 Seek different sources of information about both the area, and real estate investment property deals in general.
 This will give a clear perspective of how the neighborhood behaves.

-Wise real estate investing doesn’t begin with buying property.
-It starts with creating the financial stability that makes investing a possibility, and gaining an understanding of the community in which the property is located.
+Wise real estate investing doesn’t begin with buying a property.
+It starts with creating the financial stability that makes investing a possibility and gaining an understanding of the community in which the property is located.